niedrist/advent-of-code-2019/README.md

 # AdventOfCode
-Advent of Code solutions written in Java
+Advent of Code solutions written in Java by Alexander Niedrist

+The programming puzzles can be found [here](https://adventofcode.com/)